Savannah Park Secondary School

 Savannah Park Secondary School is a combined co-education public school in Savannah Park, KwaZulu-Natal, South Africa.
-The school motto is "Hope in Hard Work".
-The School colours are Royal Blue and Gold.
+Excellence and hard work are the spirits summed in Savannah Park Secondary School.
+With the motto "Hope in Hard Work," the school reminds its students that success is not far-reaching so long as determination, effort, and resilience are combined.

+The School Colours: Royal Blue and Gold are symbolic of the guiding principles of loyalty, wisdom, and achievement.
+Royal Blue symbolizes the faithfulness of the school to trust and loyalty, and wisdom; the colour Gold represents the value achieved, excellence, and wealth of knowledge.

-Savannah Park Secondary School was founded in 1996 as a co-educational for mainly previously disadvantaged pupils.
-It is located on 17 Pebble Drive, Savannah Park.
-It currently on average has 1400 pupils from Grade 0-12 and a staff of 40 under the leadership of Mr A S Naicker, the first and current Headmaster.
+Savannah Park Secondary School was established in 1996, primarily serving previously disadvantaged students.
+The school is situated at 17 Pebble Drive, Savannah Park.

+As of the current academic year, the school has an enrollment of approximately 1,500 pupils, spanning Grades 0-12.
+The school is led by Mr. A.S.
+Naicker, who has served as the Headmaster since its founding.
+The school's staff consists of around 50 members.

 The badge includes the name Savannah Park Secondary School, a torch which represents the bright future the pupils attending should aim for, and a book which stands for education.

-Savannah Park Secondary School offers the following subjects: Afrikaans (First Additional Language), English (Home Language), IsiZulu (Home Language & First Additional Language), Life Orientation, Mathematics, Mathematical Literacy, Physical Science, Life Sciences, History, Geography, Accounting, Business Studies, Engineering and Graphic Design, Computer Studies, Religious Studies & Tourism.
+Savannah Park Secondary School offers the following subjects: Afrikaans (First Additional Language), English (Home Language), IsiZulu (Home Language & First Additional Language), Life Orientation, Mathematics, Mathematical Literacy, Physical Science, Life Sciences, History, Geography, Accounting, Business Studies, Economics, Engineering and Graphic Design, Tourism & Religious studies.